snykk/CTF-WriteUps/PicoCTF/README.md

 no hint

 ### Solution
-We can use the strings command to get all the readable content of the ELF file.
+We can use the strings command to get all the readable content of the [ELF file](https://github.com/snykk/CTF-WriteUps/tree/master/PicoCTF/General%20Skills/Static%20aint%20always%20noise).
 Add grep with pipe to get specific content using pico ctf flag pattern
 > strings static | grep pico

 ### Flag
 > picoCTF{d15a5m_t34s3r_98d35619}

+## Tab, Tab, Attack

+### Description

+Using tabcomplete in the Terminal will add years to your life, esp. when dealing with long rambling directory structures and filenames: [Addadshashanammu.zip](https://mercury.picoctf.net/static/e38f6a5b69b45d21e33cf7281d8c2531/Addadshashanammu.zip)

+### Information

+***Point Value***: 20 points

+***Category***:  General Skills

+### Hints
+1. After `unzip`ing, this problem can be solved with 11 button-presses...(mostly Tab)...

+### Solution
+Extract the zip file first.
+And then use the `cd` command and tab power to go deeper until we find and the ELF file.
+Run to get the flag

+### Flag
+> picoCTF{l3v3l_up!_t4k3_4_r35t!_f3553887}